Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 ## Learning Objectives ##
 After completing this excerisize you will be able to:

-- Containerize the eShoponWeb E-Commerce Application
+- Containerize the eShopOnWeb E-Commerce Application
 - Build and Push container images to Azure Container Registry
 - Create Build and Release Definitions in VSTS
 - Enable Continuous Integration and Delpoyment in VSTS